miropls/FastKey/README.md

 ## Quick overview

 FastKey is a very simple script which prompts the user to generate a SSH key of preferred type.
 Optionally you can give the key a password, as well as give it a custom name if you prefer.
-The key is generated in you ~/.ssh folder and automatically added into you ssh-agent.
+The key is generated in you ~/.ssh folder and automatically added into your ssh-agent.

 ## How to use FastKey